Table of Contents:

 --arch= can be

 The current implementation is a technology preview and it is expected to stabilize during the release cycles leading to the v2022 stable release.
 The prototype is already available in Apertis as documented here, but it may be subject to potentially incompatible changes during the upstream review process.

 This signature system relies on OSTree’s library functions.
 Therefore, the key generation and storage process is identical to what is described in the System updates and rollback design document.

 - single-file bundles

-Please note, however, that GPG signatures are disabled on Apertis.
+Please note, however, that GPG signatures, the upstream default, are disabled on Apertis.
 It is still possible to pull from GPG-signed repositories, but those signatures won’t be verified.
-Similarly, it is not possible to sign flatpak applications using GPG.
+Similarly, it is not possible to sign flatpak applications using GPG when using Apertis.